 FVI School of Nursing and Technology (FVI) assumes no responsibility for articles lost by the student.
-Students may check the Business Office for any lost and found item.
-Any items found on school premises should be turned into that office.
+Students may check the Business Office for any lost and found items.
+Any items found on school premises should be turned in to that office.
 These items are kept for 30 days.
-After 30 days the school will dispose of any unclaimed items.
+After 30 days, the school will dispose of any unclaimed items.